verifiedcoder/Twilight/README.md

 ES is a non-trivial pattern that requires a deep understanding of many advanced topics and patterns to implement and therefore is not suitable for all business use-cases.
 It can lead to an overly complicated architecture and an excessive maintenance overhead.

 Further information on the use-case for ES: [https://microservices.io/patterns/data/event-sourcing.html](https://microservices.io/patterns/data/event-sourcing.html)

-Note: A future sample will expand upon the use of event sourcing.

 ## CQRS Components